Overdraft Debt - Could You Get An Overdraft Debt Write-Off?

 If you live in England, Wales Or Northern Ireland:

 If you live in Scotland then the following may suit your needs:

 Contact IVA4Me for help.
 We can help you begin to get your life back on track.

 Can I Apply For An Overdraft Debt Write Off?

-Since your overdraft is an unsecured debt, it could potentially be written off as part of an IVA,
+Since your overdraft is an unsecured debt, you could get an Overdraft Debt Write-Off as part of an IVA (Individual Voluntary Arrangement)